NadicaSm/Statistical-Analysis-and-Machine-Learning-for-EGG-based-Nausea-Detection/README.md

 6) df - dominant frequency
 7) cs - crest factor of EGG PSD
 8) sdv - Spectral Variation Distribution
-9) SampEntT_m2 - sample entropy of time series for embedding dimension m = 2
+9) SampEntT_m2 - sample entropy of time series for embedding dimension _m_ = 2
-10) SampEntT_m3 - sample entropy of time series for embedding dimension m = 3
+10) SampEntT_m3 - sample entropy of time series for embedding dimension _m_ = 3
-11) SampEntT_m4 - sample entropy of time series for embedding dimension m = 4
+11) SampEntT_m4 - sample entropy of time series for embedding dimension _m_ = 4
-12) SampEntP_m2 - sample entropy of PSD for embedding dimension m = 2
+12) SampEntP_m2 - sample entropy of PSD for embedding dimension _m_ = 2
-13) SampEntP_m3 - sample entropy of PSD for embedding dimension m = 3
+13) SampEntP_m3 - sample entropy of PSD for embedding dimension _m_ = 3
-14) SampEntP_m4 - sample entropy of PSD for embedding dimension m = 4
+14) SampEntP_m4 - sample entropy of PSD for embedding dimension _m_ = 4
 15) SpectEnt - spectral entropy
 16) Autocorr - autocorrelation zero-crossing
 17) SD1 - transverse line of the Poincaré plot
 18) SD2 - longitudinal line of the Poincaré plot
 19) SDEGG - standard deviation obtained from SD1 and SD2
 20) snrEGG - the actual SNR (Signal-to-Noise Ratio) for the instance (only tables reporting parameters derived from semi-synthetic dataset contain this column)
-21) nausea_onset - binary indicator whether for analyzed datasegment nausea occured or not
+21) nausea_onset - binary indicator whether for analyzed data segment nausea occured or not

 ## Note on computational reproducibility
 For the sake of computational reproducibility, each R script contains R version and commented header with [groundhog](https://groundhogr.com/) function that loads packages and appropriate dependencies for the selected date from [CRAN](https://cran.r-project.org/) (The Comprehensive R Archive Network).